-Because lazy eye symptoms in children are difficult to spot, Dr. Kirschen recommends all children between the ages of 3-5 undergo a vision screening to assess childhood eye conditions like lazy eye.
+Because lazy eye symptoms in children are difficult to spot, Dr. Kirschen recommends all children aged 3 undergo a vision screening to assess childhood eye conditions like lazy eye.

 Your child may be at risk of lazy eye if they were born premature, have developmental disabilities, or there’s a family history of the vision problem.

 Dr. Kirschen specializes in pediatric optometry and the diagnosis and treatment of lazy eye.
 To diagnose lazy eye, he performs an eye exam that includes vision tests and assessment of eye health and movement.

 Treatment for your child’s lazy eye depends on your child’s age, the underlying cause of the eye condition, and your child’s vision needs.
 Dr. Kirschen recommends starting treatment as early as possible while the connections between the eye and brain are still forming.